StarvingMarvin/cashflow/README.md

 Cashflow is designed not for absolute precision, but for answering questions like 'is this kind of spending realistic?'
-To keep overhead at minimum, numerous simplifying assumptions are introduced:
+To keep overhead at minimum, several simplifying assumptions are introduced:

 * Month is the finest time resolution available, and it is also the coarsest
 * If is recurring on period different than month, you need to sum it